JohnathanADrews/HularionExperience/docs/3 - Clones/readme.md

 ###### goto &rarr; [(prev)](#AddingDivClone) - [(next)](#FinalCode) - [(top)](#top)

-In HX, you can create instances of clones and insert them as tags onto the presenter.
+In HX, you can create instances of clones and insert them as tags onto the presenter. !(Note that in the current framework version, every instance must have an associated h-handle attribut to work.)
 In this example, we will create a couple of labelClone instances and add them just under the Clone App h1 tag.
 Use the following code.
 ```
 <hx h-clone-instance="labelClone" h-handle="labelInstace1" />
 <br>